cdc08x/letter-2-reviewers-LaTeX-template/README.md

 # letter-2-reviewers-LaTeX-template
-A LaTeX template to write response letters for journal revisions.
+A LaTeX template to write response letters for journal and conference paper revisions.
+It comes bundled with commands that add sidenotes to the paper referencing the comments they address.
 Please find detailed usage instructions directly in the [`letter.pdf`](letter.pdf) file (page 3).

 ![A montage of the letter's pages](letter-montage.jpg)

+Kudos to [apwbs](https://github.com/apwbs/), [ValerioGoretti](https://github.com/ValerioGoretti/), and [dave0909](https://github.com/dave0909/) for the fine tuning and support.
+If you want to share your experience with this template, feel free to do so (e.g., via LinkedIn [linkedin.com/in/claudiodiciccio](https://www.linkedin.com/in/claudiodiciccio/)).
+For any questions or comments, drop me a line at [claudio@diciccio.net](mailto:claudio@diciccio.net)!

 This template has been used in the course of the revision rounds of a number of publications, including the ones below.
 It goes without saying, the list is biased by the author’s personal experience.
-If you want to share your experience with this template, feel free to do so (e.g., via LinkedIn [linkedin.com/in/claudiodiciccio](https://www.linkedin.com/in/claudiodiciccio/)).
-Kudos to [apwbs](https://github.com/apwbs/) for the fine tuning and support.
-For any questions or comments, drop me a line at [claudio@diciccio.net](mailto:claudio@diciccio.net)!

 * [Secrecy Preservation for Online Process Monitoring with Trusted Execution Environment](https://doi.org/10.1007/978-3-032-02867-9_15) (Proc. of BPM, 2025)
 * [Measuring rule-based LTLf process specifications: A probabilistic data-driven approach](https://doi.org/10.1016/j.is.2023.102312) (Information Systems, 2024)